fkrasnowski/styled-benefits.docs/versioned_docs/version-0.1.x/API/variants.md

 title: Variants
 ---

-_Styled Benefits_ provides extremely straight-forward way to define variants.
+_Styled Benefits_ provides an extremely straight-forward way to define variants.
 First `import` `variant`:

 ```js
 import { variant } from 'styled-benefits'
 ```

-Then use it like a normal `selector` in your styled component:
+Then use it as a normal `selector` in your styled component:

 ```jsx live
 const Box = styled.div`